expo-dev/expositor/readme.md

   (This is achieved by tagging each table entry with a generation and does not incur the penalty of actually zeroing the table.)
 Setting this option to true generally increases playing strength.

+setoption name SyzygyPath value <path>
+  Inform the engine that Syzygy tablebase files are located in the directory <path> and enable the use of the Syzygy tablebases if the files can be loaded.
 ```
 As well as some nonstandard commands:
 ```